What are the targets for UK broadband coverage?

 The focus of broadband rollouts in recent years has largely been on full fibre broadband expansion delivering gigabit capable broadband speeds.

-In their May 2022 review, Ofcom estimated that around 9.6 million premises (33% of all homes) can now access full fibre broadband.
+In their most recent report, Ofcom estimated that around 20.7 million of the UK's 30.1 million households (69% of all homes) can now access full fibre broadband.

 We look at different gigabit capable broadband networks in our dedicated guide but it's worth pointing out that: